Venezuela supermarket looting leaves one dead, dozens detained

 Gustavo Patinez, 21, died of a gunshot wound to the chest, Correo del Caroni reported, adding that 60 people were detained.

+Low oil prices and an increasingly dysfunctional set of currency and price controls have spurred shortages of consumers goods and caused tempers to flare in supermarket lines across the country.

+President Nicolas Maduro blames opposition leaders and businesses, saying they are waging an “economic war” against his government by raising prices and hoarding goods.
+Critics say the problems are due to a failing state-led economic model.

-Reporting by German Dam in Ciudad Guayana and Deisy Buitrago and Girish Gupta in Caracas; Writing by Brian Ellsworth and Girish Gupta; Editing by David Gregorio and Leslie Adler
+Additional reporting by German Dam in Ciudad Guayana, writing by Brian Ellsworth; Editing by David Gregorio